Maternal, Infant, and Early Childhood Home Visiting (MIECHV)

 The Centers for Disease Control and Prevention’s High Obesity Program (CDC HOP) funded North Dakota State University (NDSU) for the implementation of evidence-based strategies guided by community expertise to increase access to healthy foods and physical activity in counties with an adult obesity rate of more than 40%.
 PCAND is subcontracted by North Dakota State University to provide key project support by serving as a liaison with leadership and stakeholders in the target communities in Sioux County and Rolette County.
 We provide technical assistance and subject matter expertise on community engagement, health promotion and food sovereignty in relation to tribal systems.

-The five-year project, Promoting Healthy Outcomes through Indigenous Food Systems, leverages partnerships between NDSU, NDSU Extension, Prevent Child Abuse North Dakota (PCAND), the Standing Rock Sioux Tribe (SRST), Tribal Nations Research Group (TNRG) and the Turtle Mountain Band of Chippewa Indians (TMBCI).
+The five-year project, Promoting Healthy Outcomes through Indigenous Food Systems, leverages partnerships between NDSU, NDSU Extension, Families Flourish ND (FFND), the Standing Rock Sioux Tribe (SRST), Tribal Nations Research Group (TNRG) and the Turtle Mountain Band of Chippewa Indians (TMBCI).

 Our home visiting programs are supported with HRSA funds.